 - In the FY09 budget, called upon the District to redo all its budgets to include an additional $18 million for reduced class size and art and music instruction;

-- In the FY08 budget, diverted $10 million for 100 teachers to eliminate split grades;
+- Successfully lobbied to prohibit forced split grades as District policy and diverted $10 million for 100 teachers to eliminate split grades (2008);

 - Established lower class size and art and music as “must haves” and made librarians, nurses and counselors top priorities for the School Reform Commission (2007);